 Many companies are rising to meet this increased demand, impacting their business practices, their products, and packaging, as well as the message they’re putting forward in their marketing and social media posts.
 In the US, Pure Gold launched their 6 For 6-Pack program to support organic farming, and Ben & Jerry’s teamed up with the Climate Council for their latest ‘Unfudge our Future’ campaign — a new range of products urging the Australian government to ditch fossil fuels and embrace renewable energy.

 With more ads, brands, and products popping up every day that are focused on sustainability and becoming more environmentally friendly, it’s more important than ever to keep this in mind and understand how this will impact the world of social commerce.

 “More than ever before, brands are voicing their opinions on important social issues and taking the lead on conversations.
 And they’re using social media to do so,” says Jo.
 “Whether it’s content on environmental issues or sustainability, a brand that creates content for good can become more memorable for having a defined position and purpose that goes beyond being solely revenue-driven.“

 And there you have it!
-The top 5 Social Commerce trends to keep an eye on in 2021.
+The top 5 Social Commerce trends to keep an eye on.
 Some are already hugely popular, while others are still in their early stages, but there’s no doubt that social commerce is the way of the future.